StuxieDev/Hub.Mstdn.Social/coc.md

 * A free speech zone. mstdn.social is a community with specific — and high — standards of behaviour.
 If you would like to exercise your full free speech rights, you can do so **somewhere else**; while on mstdn.social, you should agree to follow the community rules set out in this CoC.
 * An advocacy space.
 There are many important, controversial and political issues; and advocating for what you believe is important.
 However, mstdn.social is not the place for that advocacy.
 Even correct views can violate our CoC.
-* An experts-only space.
-We all share a love of FOSS, but no mstdn.social user should be shamed for not understanding a basic concept or told to read the manual before asking questions about a certain technology.

 ## Public Toots